Skip to content

 This section assumes there is already a Kubernetes cluster running and bpfman is running in the cluster.
 See Deploying the bpfman-operator for details on deploying bpfman on a Kubernetes cluster, but the quickest solution is to run a Kubernetes KIND Cluster:

-cd bpfman/bpfman-operator/
+cd bpfman-operator/

 make run-on-kind